 Right.
 Now let’s get this story going!

-My story begins in late 1995 when I was just 21 years old.
+My story began in late 1995 when I was just 21 years old.
 My energy levels were sapped and I could barely drag myself out of bed most days.
 My arms and legs were covered with bruises; my gums bled when I brushed my teeth; cuts took ages to stop bleeding and even longer to heal.
 It took a while for me to fully realise that something was wrong, at which time I went to the local clinic to be checked out.
 By this time it was January 1996.

 It was only an hour later that I was called back into the clinic for more blood work because my platelet count was in the single digits and they thought it might be wrong.
 A subsequent draw gave similar results.
 Then there was a bit of panic with the nurses and doctors who were making loads of phone calls before prescribing me some prednisone and asking me to come back the following day.

 In the days to follow, I had my blood drawn almost every day.
 I also began to experience the evil side effects of the steroids.
 But despite the medication, my platelet counts never rose above 30.
 I was frightened, to say the least.